 - pressure canner

 Don’t give chickens to a random homesteading friend, but if you’re a close friend or a spouse, and you know someone has the structure and capacity for more chickens, most homesteaders would say a hardy YES to more chickens.
 Or some sweet baby chicks!
+(But wait for the spring for chicks)

 Seeds or plant starts

 Have some heirloom seeds in your collection or does a local nursery have plant starts?
 Giving the gift of plants is pretty much always welcome on the homestead.
+Plant starts make a great spring gift, but seeds can be given any time.
+Especially if you have some from your own garden to share!

 Some of my favorite seed shops are: